Food justice movement: Food sovereignty

 Food sovereignty is defined in the Declaration of Nyéléni as "the right of peoples to healthy and culturally appropriate food produced through ecologically sound and sustainable methods, and their right to define their own food and agriculture systems."
 It revolves around the issues of "self determination, global uneven development, and ecological degradation," issues commonly associated with the Global South and rural Global North.
-This differs from food justice, which mostly describes inaccessibility and consumption of healthy food.
 Other common areas of food sovereignty discourse include issues of scarcity, environmental factors, population growth, and allocation of resources.
 Food sovereignty often places emphasis on property rights of indigenous communities and small-scale farmers.

 The food sovereignty movement in the United States was inspired by the Belgium-based international La Via Campesina movement, and focuses on the right to produce food.
 This movement challenges current neoliberal approaches to solving food insecurity, and introduces a radical restructuring of the food system.
 Food sovereignty takes a more rights-based approach than other forms of food movements, where every individual has the right to culturally appropriate, sustainably produced food.